-- 1 Previous versions of Debt in America utilized a 2 percent sample. - 2 Debt in collections includes past-due credit lines that have been closed and charged-off on the creditor's books as well as unpaid bills reported to the credit bureaus that the creditor is attempting to collect.
-For example, credit card accounts enter collections status once they are 180 days past due. - 3 Retail installment loans are retail trades with installment terms-for example, a loan from a retail store for a furniture purchase. - 4 A charge card is also known as an "open card"-a payment card that requires a full payment of the balance each billing cycle by the statement due date.
+- Previous versions of Debt in America utilized a 2 percent sample. - 2 "Data classification methods," ESRI, accessed August 21, 2023, https://pro.arcgis.com/en/pro-app/latest/help/mapping/layer-properties/data-classification-methods.htm. - The credit data do not capture young adults without a credit record.
+In particular, they do not capture 11 percent of adults overall, 65 percent of 18- and 19-year old adults, and 20 percent of 20- to 24-year-old adults without a credit record.
+Consumer Financial Protection Bureau.
+2015.
+Data Point: Credit Invisibles.
+Washington, DC: CFPB. - Debt in collections includes past-due credit lines that have been closed and charged-off on the creditor's books as well as unpaid bills reported to the credit bureaus that the creditor is attempting to collect.
+For example, credit card accounts enter collections status once they are 180 days past due. - 5 Retail installment loans are retail trades with installment terms-for example, a loan from a retail store for a furniture purchase. - A charge card is also known as an "open card"-a payment card that requires a full payment of the balance each billing cycle by the statement due date.
 Unlike credit cards, which give borrowers a revolving line of credit that can be accessed and paid down over time, charge cards do not allow balances to be carried forward and typically do not charge and interest rate.